Prasana1608/1.0-category-meta/README.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Category Meta Plugin gives two extra meta options for categories in WordPress Posts.
+Category Metas Plugin gives two extra meta options for categories in WordPress Posts.
 You can add custom color and image to your categories.
 And, call them in front end.

 == Installation ==

-1. Upload the `Category Meta` folder to the `/wp-content/plugins` directory
+1. Upload the `Category Metas` folder to the `/wp-content/plugins` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==